 5. Eye of the Needle

-The book itself will give you a quick summary of World War Two.
-It starts in 1940 and then it jumps ahead in time to 1944.
-The story is based on is a Nazi secret agent or spy who is entrenched in wartime England, and his name is Faber.
+Eye of the Needle will give you a quick summary of World War Two.
+It started in 1940, and then it jumped to 1944.
+The story is based on a Nazi secret agent or spy who is entrenched in wartime England, and his name is Faber.
 But his codename is “The Needle.”

 Author: Ken Follett